Last updated: September 2022

 Brasil – Five different plain packaging bills have been introduced in the Senate and House of Representatives, most recently in May 2016.5

-Chile – A bill was approved by Senate, July 9, 2015, and forwarded to House of Deputies.101 This was approved by the House Health Committee January 22 2018 and was forwarded to House Agricultural Committee.3
+Chile – A Bill was approved by Senate, July 9, 2015, and forwarded to House of Deputies.101 This was approved by the House Health Committee January 22 2018.
+However it was rejected by the House Agricultural Committee in December 2021.The bill was then passed back to the Chamber of Deputies, which passed the bill on to the Health Committee for further consideration.3

 Panama – A Bill was introduced to the National Assembly on January 2013.
 A sub-committee recommended removal making reference to World Trade Organization’s Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS ) agreement, but no further action was taken.5

 South Africa – The South African Health Minister stated July 24, 2014 that he wanted to implement plain packaging,8 and stated March 18, 2015103 and May 31, 2016104 that legislation will be introduced in Parliament.
 In November, 2017, the Health Minister stated a draft bill would be submitted to Cabinet in early 2018.105 A bill was published May 9, 2018 with consultation period ending August 9, 2018.
 The Bill contained regulatory authority for introduction of plain packaging.76

 Plain packaging legislation is or has been under formal consideration in Spain, Sri Lanka, Sweden and Taiwan.

-Spain – On March 11, 2021 the Spanish Minister of Health announced that a comprehensive tobacco prevention and control plan was being developed that would include plain packaging.100
+Spain – On March 11, 2021 the Spanish Minister of Health announced that a comprehensive tobacco prevention and control plan was being developed that would include plain packaging.106

-Sri Lanka – On November 7, 2016, the Sri Lankan President stated that Minister of Health is proposing to introduce plain packaging “in the near future.”101, 102 On April 11, 2018 Government announced that Cabinet had authorised drafting of legislation.3
+Sri Lanka – On November 7, 2016, the Sri Lankan President stated that Minister of Health is proposing to introduce plain packaging “in the near future.”107,108 On April 11, 2018 Government announced that Cabinet had authorised drafting of legislation.3

 Sweden – The Swedish Minister of Health directed the committee examining implementation of the EU Tobacco Product Directive to also consider plain packaging.
 This was subsequently recommended by the health committee but raised constitutional issues.
 The Government has yet to propose a bill in response and action seems unlikely in the short to medium term.5

 Taiwan – On February 13, 2017, the Taiwanese Government provided notification of a draft bill containing regulatory authority to require plain packaging.109

-Expressions of support for implementation of plain packaging have also been made by the governments of 104 Botswana,105 Gambia, Kenya,106 Malaysia, Nepal, and the United Arab Emirates.
+Expressions of support for implementation of plain packaging have also been made by the governments of110 Botswana,111 Gambia, Kenya,112 Malaysia, Nepal, and the United Arab Emirates.